Avergrove/avergroves-learning-notes/docs/tetris/jigsaw_loop.md

                 - that means you need to put in an odd number of column parity pieces.
 (J/L/Vert T)
             - Hint2: You will typically be able to solve if you have a heart combination available, even more so if you have both O + SZ to form the heart.
             - Hint3: Let's observe the solutions and categorize them!
 We can quickly go to the next step if we dont see any of the following combinations..
+                - First, let's check the solutions on MetallicLurker's doc and categorize the solutions: https://docs.google.com/document/d/13EGXMdc4s_zRhp9VFD7Wq8VhLhAj_6MA4Cge0pvo0m8/edit?tab=t.0#heading=h.i9k2ip5co7ul
                 - Jaws (SZJ start):
                     - If T is placed in the usual orientation (vertically, just like in our regular Jigsaw)..
-                        - You will always need a pair or LS / LZ / JS / JZ pair. (ie one squarey J/L piece, one zigzaggy S/Z piece)
+                        - You will always need a LS / LZ / JS / JZ **pair**. (ie one squarey J/L piece, one zigzaggy S/Z piece)
                         - You will likely be able to solve if the fourth piece is an I or O piece.
                     - Unique solution: If T is placed horizontally:
-                        - You will always need an LJ pair (not including that one case with IZO)
+                        - You will always need an LJ pair
+                        - Alternatively, you will need IO + Z
                     - Rare solution: This is only one solution
                         - It uses s symmetrical set: IO + LJ.
                 - PCO Variant (TSZ start):